 To everyone around them, my parents appeared to be too different to stay together, but underneath it all they had this undying love for one another that would ultimately pull them through some unthinkable times.
 They had the same moral values and they both had massive hearts.

 This year they celebrated their fortieth wedding anniversary.
 I am pretty sure that there were many people who doubted that their marriage would last this long.
 But It has.
 Their love for each other has proved everyone wrong and overpowered everything that came their way.

-Out of this young love, their first child was born, on time; Me.
+Out of this young passionate love, their first child was born, on time; Me.
 Their wild child.

 I apparently hardly ever slept as a baby.
-Once I could, I never sat still, I started walking at nine months and I never stopped talking.
+As soon as I could move, I never sat still; I started walking at nine months and I never stopped talking.
 Oh, I never stopped climbing trees or dancing either.
 Apparently, I didn’t walk like other girls did, I skipped, kicked stones along the road or I danced.
 I quite like the idea of me like this, but I can see now that I have a wild child of my own how “refreshing” this must have been at times.